Quantum Quenches of an SO(5) Pseudospin Reveal Higgs Bosons

 {\it Concluding Remarks.---} Collective excitations of the order parameter such as Higgs bosons encode essential information about the associated broken symmetry phase.
-In this letter we investigated the dynamical signature of midgap Higgs bosons in a spinfull $p$-wave superfluid or superconductor after perturbative quenches of the kinetic energy, with a focus on quenching the (effective) mass tensor.
-Unlike oscillations with power-law decay of the Higgs boson in $s$-wave superconductors \cite{Shimano2013}, we found that midgap Higgs bosons display periodic oscillations with no decay, a signature that might be experimentally observable in the superfluid $^3$He-B or some candidate BW superconductors.
-On the other hand, it is known that the BW state as a topological phase also hosts topological quasiparticle excitations such as Majorana fermions \cite{JPCM,JPSJ}.
+In this letter we investigated the dynamical signature of midgap Higgs bosons in a spinful $p$-wave superfluid or superconductor after perturbative quenches of the kinetic energy, with a focus on quenching the (effective) mass tensor.
+Unlike oscillations with power-law decay of the Higgs boson in $s$-wave superconductors \cite{Shimano2013}, we found that midgap Higgs bosons display periodic oscillations with no decay, a signature that might be experimentally observable in the superfluid $^3$He-B or some candidate BW superconductors like UBe$^{\,}_{13}$.
+More generally, our experimental quench protocols provide smoking gun tests for unconventional superconducting/superfluid order parameters by revealing the dynamic behavior of the underlying Higgs excitations.
+It is known that the BW state, as a topological phase, also hosts topological quasiparticle excitations such as Majorana fermions \cite{JPCM,JPSJ}.
 It would be interesting to study quench dynamics of Majorana fermions in the BW state with a physical boundary.
-Finally it is also possible to extend the current SO(5) pseudospin formalism to study quench dynamics of Higgs bosons and Majorana fermions in the Anderson--Brinkman--Morel state \cite{AM,AB,Will}.
+Finally it is also possible to extend the current SO(5) pseudospin formalism to study quench dynamics of Higgs bosons and Majorana fermions in the Anderson--Brinkman--Morel state \cite{AM,AB,Will} and in spin-3/2 cold atom systems \cite{Wu2003,Wu2006}.

 {\it Acknowledgements.---} The authors would like to thank G. E. Volovik for insightful discussions on the Higgs dynamics of an SU(2) pseudospin and its potential extensions.
 G.O. acknowledges support from the US Department of Energy grant DE-SC0020343.